pythonclub/pythonclub.github.io/content/what_the_flask_flask_patterns.md

 Blueprints são ao mesmo tempo simples e poderosos então vamos ver como funciona na prática.

-> **ZEN DO BLUEPRINT:** Every single **contact-us** page should be in a separate Blueprint.
-If the implementation is hard to explain, it's a bad idea.
-If the implementation is easy to explain, it may be a good idea.
+> **ZEN DO BLUEPRINT:** If the Blueprint is hard to explain, it's a bad idea.
+If the Blueprint is easy to explain, it may be a good idea.
 Blueprints are one honking great idea -- let's do more of those!

 Vamos agora resolver o nosso antigo problema de singular imports utilizando blueprint, termos que alterar um pouco a estrutura de nosso app que agora será.